 Appellate courts play a crucial role in the justice system, ensuring that legal decisions made in lower courts are fair and accurate.
-However, the notion that appellate courts must accept all appeals is a complex and often misunderstood aspect of law.
+That said, the notion that appellate courts must accept all appeals is a complex and often misunderstood aspect of law.
 In reality, appellate courts have the authority to decide which cases they will hear, based on specific criteria designed to streamline the judicial process and focus on cases with significant legal implications.

 The Role of Appellate Courts